CleverCloud/documentation/content/doc/addons/mysql/_index.md

 If you think your system might require more advanced administrative access, contact Clever Cloud support to explain your use case and we will work with you to find a solution.

 Here is the list of actions that you won't be able to perform:
-- Database administration (for example you won't be able to recreate a database after a DROP).
+- Database administration (for example you won't be able to create new databases).
 - Users administration (you won't be able to create other users than the one handled with our control plane, ie the base owner and read-only users).
 - Server configuration update.
 - Plugins installation